Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** There are already a paused games

 **Postconditions:**
-* The Game resumes the paused game and hides the pause screen
+* The Game resumed the paused game and hided the pause screen

 ---